MADiff: Motion-Aware Mamba Diffusion Models for Hand Trajectory Prediction on Egocentric Videos: Proposed Method

 \end{small} \begin{justify} where $i$ represents the time horizon where MDSS has been progressively implemented, and $p(y_k^1|\mathcal{H}^\text{f}_k,\mathcal{H}^\text{p},m_1)$ and $p(y_k^{i+1}|y_k^{1:i},\mathcal{H}^\text{f}_k,\mathcal{H}^\text{p},m_{i+1})$ represent the initial prediction and progressive left-context prediction of the general form of AR models respectively.
 Here we only consider one Mamba block with a single scan in Eq.~(\ref{eq:iter-nar3}) for brevity. $y_k^{i+1}$ is generated conditioned on both $\mathcal{H}^\text{f}_k$ and $\mathcal{H}^\text{p}$ because the projection functions in Eq.~(\ref{eq:proj_mat}) take the holistic latent sequence denoised by the previous steps as input, maintaining potential global-context constraints in the forward-only scan pattern.
-As the overall inference pipeline illustrated in Fig.~\ref{fig:mamba_denoising}, MADiff adopts the diffusion-based iter-NAR framework to keep sufficient iteration, and integrates motion-driven AR progress into each denoising step to capture temporal dependency orthogonal to the diffusion direction, which can serve as a foundation scheme for hand trajectory prediction and other time series forecasting tasks.
-Since the future egomotion is unavailable during inference, we simply let $m_t (t>0)$ be $m_0$ for Eq.~(\ref{eq:mdss3}) assuming that the future egomotion is subtle.
-This inevitably introduces artifacts but still performs better than the baseline without egomotion guidance due to the powerful generation capability of our diffusion-based approach, which is demonstrated in Sec.~\ref{sec:abla_on_mdss}. \end{justify}
+As the overall inference pipeline illustrated in Fig.~\ref{fig:mamba_denoising}, MADiff adopts the diffusion-based iter-NAR framework to keep sufficient iteration, and integrates motion-driven AR progress into each denoising step to capture temporal dependency orthogonal to the diffusion direction, which can serve as a foundation scheme for hand trajectory prediction and other time series forecasting tasks. \myblue{Since the future egomotion is unavailable during inference, we simply let $m_t (t>0)$ be $m_0$ for Eq.~(\ref{eq:mdss3}).
+We argue that reusing the last available egomotion feature for future time steps is a practically useful strategy, even in highly dynamic scenarios.
+Firstly, MDSS's unidirectional temporal modeling (from past to future) mitigates the effect of future egomotion features on the state transitions in the observed time steps.
+Therefore, our paradigm can still narrow the motion-related gaps introduced in Sec.~\ref{sec:intro} from past observations and improve trajectory prediction performance.
+Additionally, as the supervision signals from GT annotations remain consistent, MADiff is still optimized to predict reasonable 2D hand trajectories on the prediction canvas even without access to actual future egomotion.
+Besides, the last available egomotion feature can serve as a reasonable initial value for optimizing/correcting future egomotion features in future time step prediction.
+In Sec.~E of the supplementary material, we also show that it is not trivial to explicitly predict reasonable future egomotion features, and inaccurate predictions introduce additional artifacts.
+Therefore, the choice of reusing the last available egomotion feature attends to the practical feasibility in our proposed paradigm.}